spanishGab/DSA-study/sorting.md

 >    * Average case: O(N²)
 >    * Worst case: O(N²)

-Down below is one possibility for the implementation of the Bubble Sort algorithm in C
+Down below is one possibility for the implementation of the Bubble Sort algorithm in C:

 ```
 void bubbleSort(int arr[], int n){